-It follows that h is ε' -close to h', which contradicts our hypothesis that h is ε' -far from describing an (n - k)-dimensional linear subspace.
+By Observation 2, it follows that h is ε' -close to h', whereas (by Observation 1) h' describes an (n-k)-dimensional linear subspace.
+But this contradicts the claim's hypothesis (that h is ε' -far from describing an (n-k)-dimensional linear subspace). \square